-- 6.1 Cardiff Sixth Form College will ensure that all users of technologies adhere to the standard of behaviour as set out in the Behaviour, Rewards & Sanctions Policy and outlined in the Staff Handbook. - 6.2 The College will not tolerate any abuse of IT systems.
-Whether offline or online, communications by staff and pupils should be courteous and respectful at all times. - 6.3 Any reported incident of bullying or harassment or other unacceptable conduct will be treated seriously and in line with relevant policies. - 6.4 Where conduct is found to be unacceptable, the College will deal with the matter internally. - 6.5 Where conduct is considered illegal, the college will report the matter to the police or a relevant official external body.
+- 6.1 Cardiff Sixth Form College, Cambridge will ensure that all users of technologies adhere to the standard of behaviour as set out in the student charter as outlined in the Student Handbook and the Staff Code of Conduct as outlined in the Staff Handbook. - 6.2 The College will not tolerate any abuse of IT systems.
+Whether offline or online, communications by staff and pupils should be courteous and respectful at all times. - 6.3 Any reported incident of bullying or harassment or other unacceptable conduct will be treated seriously and in line with the student and staff disciplinary codes and the College Anti Bullying, child on child Abuse Policy and Good Behaviour and Sanctions Policies. - 6.4 Where conduct is found to be unacceptable, the College will deal with the matter internally. - 6.5 Where conduct is considered illegal, the college will report the matter to the police.
 The flowchart in the appendix makes it clear what sanctions will be applied for specific behaviours.